nico-abram/find-subimage/README.md

 Additional documentation can be found in the generated [rustdoc docs hosted on docs.rs](https://docs.rs/find-subimage/latest/find_subimage/).

-Here's an example of finding a subimage with this crate:
+Here's an example of what can be done using this crate:

 Our search image: